Home=Current Comets: C/2020 V2

 On images taken by the Zwicky Transient Facility (ZTF) Project on Nov.
 2, 2020 a comet of magnitude 19 was discovered in the constellation Coma Berenice.
 When it was realized, that the object moves along a near-parabolic orbit, detailed observations were undertaken, which showed a cometary morphology.
 Comet C/2020 V2 (ZTF) showed a diffuse 8" coma of total magnitude 18.5, but no tail.
 The comet will pass perihelion on May 8, 2023 in the solar distance of 2.23 AU (CBET 4887).
 In January 2023 it should peak at magnitude 11.5, moving through Cassiopeia.
 It should be brighter than 16 mag between start of 2022 and fall 2024.
 During this interval it moves through the constellations Canes Venatici, Ursa Major, Draco, Camelopardalis, Cepheus, Cassiopeia, Andromeda, Triangulum, Aries, Cetus, Sculptor, Grus towards Tucana.
 At mid-European locations it will be well-placed around perihelion.
 It will disappear from the evening sky (constellation Triangulum) at the start of April 2023, but will be visible again (in the morning sky) between mid-July and mid-September 2023 (Cetus).

-The comet shows a very smooth development slightly above average for a "new" one.
-However, because of the larger solar distances the brightness develops rather slowly.
-Based on 701 estimates from 62 observers (until the end of October 2023) the brightness development can be well described by the formula
+The comet showed a very smooth development slightly above average for a "new" one.
+However, because of the larger solar distances the brightness developed rather slowly.
+Based on 735 observations from 62 observers (until the start of January 2024) the brightness development was a bit different pre- and post-perihelion and can be well described by the formulae

 Total Brightness and Coma Diameter